Deshaun Watson trade done, Browns defend decision to add QB

 Deshaun Watson’s complicated past didn’t dissuade the Cleveland Browns from betting on the quarterback’s future.

-He’s on Cleveland’s roster, and at this point that’s the only certainty with the talented yet controversial QB.
+He is on Cleveland’s roster, and at this point that is the only certainty with the talented yet controversial QB.

 Watson’s stunning trade to the Browns became official Sunday, capping a whirlwind few days during in which the three-time Pro Bowler — accused by 22 women of sexual harassment or assault — agreed to come to Cleveland after initially telling the team he wouldn’t.